google-github-actions/run-gemini-cli/README.md

 tasks.
 For a detailed guide on how to set up the [Gemini CLI], go to the Generic [Gemini CLI workflow documentation](./workflows/gemini-cli).

-You can configure the [maxSessionTurns](https://github.com/google-gemini/gemini-cli/blob/main/docs/cli/configuration.md#available-settings-in-settingsjson) when running the gemini cli in the workflow's yml file if you want to restrict maximum session turns for each yolo gemini cli run.
-In the step 'Run Gemini', you can configure the maxSessionTurns in the settings.
+You can configure the [`maxSessionTurns`](https://github.com/google-gemini/gemini-cli/blob/main/docs/cli/configuration.md#available-settings-in-settingsjson) when running the Gemini CLI in the workflow's YAML configuration file if you want to restrict the maximum number of session turns for each of the `yolo` Gemini CLI runs.
+In the 'Run Gemini' step , you can configure the `maxSessionTurns` in the settings.

 ## Authentication